12funkeys/Cleanup-Vertex-Groups/README.md

 These unnecessary Vertex Groups makes too hard to paint weights in weight paint mode.

-This addon can correspound to mirro modifier, Left and Right.
+This addon can correspond to mirro modifier, Left and Right.

 ## Requirements（使用条件）
 * Blender 2.74+